knewyousir/webFEF-session7/README.md

 }
 ```

+Compare the resulting css file with the source sass file.
 Inspect the header in the developer tools and note the *mapping*.

 - maps the css line numbers to the scss line numbers